rmosolgo/rmosolgo.github.io/_posts/2017-03-16-tracking-schema-changes-with-graphql-ruby.markdown

 ## Multiple Schema Dumps

 If your schema looks different to different users, you can track _multiple_ schema dumps.
-This is helpful if:
+This is helpful if you're using GraphQL-Ruby's "visibility" feature to serve different schemas to different clients.

-- You're using the `:view` configuration of [`GraphQL::Pro`'s authorization](https://rmosolgo.github.io/graphql-ruby/pro/authorization)
-- You're using `only:`/ `except:` to manually filter your schema

 Just provide the `context:` argument to `Schema.to_definition` as if you were running a query.
 (Also provide `only:`/`except:` if you use them.)

 Print with a filter from the Rake task: